cnrancher/hangar/docs/en_US/mirror.md

       --harbor-https             use https when create harbor project (default true) -h, --help                     help for mirror
   -j, --jobs int                 worker number, concurrent mode if larger than 1 (default 1)
-      --no-arch-failed           output image name into the failed list if the image arch does not in the arch list specified by the '--arch' parameter (default true)
-      --repo-type string         repository type of dest registry server (can be 'harbor' or empty string) -s, --source string            override the source registry defined in image list
+      --no-arch-os-fail          image copy failed when the OS and architecture of the image are not supported --os string                OS list of images, separate with ',' (default "linux,windows") --repo-type string         repository type of dest registry server (can be 'harbor' or empty string) -s, --source string            override the source registry defined in image list